Famine, Friends & Fenians: Lectures on New Bedford’s curious ties to Irish History

 Catherine Shannon, Professor Emerita of History at Westfield State University

-Catherine Shannon will demonstrate that John Boyle O’Reilly’s status as an iconic Irish American leader goes beyond his involvement with the Catalpa rescue.
+Catherine Shannon demonstrated that John Boyle O’Reilly’s status as an iconic Irish American leader goes beyond his involvement with the Catalpa rescue.
 It rests also upon the crucial contributions he made as editor of Boston’s Pilot, and to the vibrancy of the Irish nationalist movement, American democracy and the causes of racial and social justice as a political activist.

 Saving the Famine Irish: Private Charity and the Great Hunger